Training Programs: BTDPC Program

 - from another country/institution where English/French is recognized as the official/primary language of instruction.

+Candidates must complete at least 5 academic, for-credit courses per year in those three years.
 We only consider courses taken for credit, and we will not include failed courses, English/French as a second language, or English-language learner (ELL) courses in the five-course-per-year calculation.
 The years do not need to be completed from the same institution.

 Language Exam